Research Snapshot

 Winners and losers

-If the bullish stack is right and lithium stabilizes:
+If the recovery forecast is right and lithium stabilizes:

 - upstream battery-material names can recover quickly from oversold conditions